 The major challenge with time is finding it.
-Current school-day schedules and school-year calendars are leaner now than ever because of budget reduction.
-States and districts have implemented furlough days to balance lean-and-mean budgets that show no sign of improving.
-Few are willing to take the leap toward reducing instructional time to improve learning because of the illogical nature of that proposition.
+Current school-day schedules and school-year calendars are lean and the demands are many.
+Some states and districts have implemented shortened weeks to balance lean-and-mean budgets that show no sign of improving.
+Federal funding for professional learning is regularly at risk.
 Yet across the nation and around the globe, instances exist where increasing time for educator collaborative professional learning that incorporates developing and analyzing assessment data, instructional planning, designing and implementing interventions, giving and receiving feedback, and reflecting on practice has positively influenced student achievement.
 The logic is simple-better instruction leads to better learning.